What is AI Data Enrichment?

 The result: human-level comprehension at enterprise scale with consistent labeling and faster turnaround.

-The Next Level: Dynamic Labeling
+The Innovation: Dynamic Labeling + Transformation

 Discover what you didn't know.

 Traditional systems can only apply predefined options.
 AI enrichment can generate new labels dynamically, based on what appears in the text.
+Use our data maps to aggregate these dynamic labels into themes.

 For example: Instead of choosing from fixed categories, the AI may surface organic themes such as “bonus code confusion” or “crypto withdrawal delay.”